DavidNeurieder/FerriSync/README.md

 - Anyone expecting Dropbox-level polish
 - Production-critical data
 - People who don't want to build early-stage software from source

+### What we're looking for

+We're especially interested in developers who can test FerriSync across multiple physical devices and provide feedback on the synchronization model, the pairing flow, and failure cases.

 ---